digitallyinduced/ihp/CONTRIBUTING.md

 git clone git@github.com:digitallyinduced/haskellframework.git IHP
 ```

-The best workflow is to use `ghci` to load your application together with the framework version in `IHP`:
+The best workflow is to use `ghci` to load your application together with the framework version in `IHP`.
+To make sure that the symlink is loaded run `make all` before that.:

 ```
 ghci